Residential Possession Proceedings

 Our specialist housing lawyers are experienced in defending possession proceedings for a very wide range of clients who are tenants of local authorities, housing associations, other social landlords, and private landlords.
 Possession proceedings can arise for a number of reasons including allegations of rent arrears, anti-social behaviour or other breaches of tenancy.

-Private landlords are also able in some circumstances to seek possession of a property on a “no-fault” basis, but this depends on their following a proper process; our team is experienced in recognising failures by landlords in these situations which can give rise to a defence.
+Private landlords are also able in some circumstances to seek possession of a property on a “no-fault” basis, but this depends on their following a proper eviction process; our team is experienced in recognising failures by landlords in these situations which can give rise to a defence.

 How our lawyers can help

-Our team is able to respond quickly and creatively when faced with possession proceedings, looking not only at the immediate threat of eviction but also at underlying issues including disrepair, difficulties with benefits and whether accommodation is suitable and affordable in the long term.
+Our team is able to respond quickly and creatively when faced with possession proceedings, looking not only at the immediate threat of eviction but also at underlying issues including housing disrepair, difficulties with benefits and whether accommodation is suitable and affordable in the long term.

 Where appropriate we will advise you on the possibility of bringing counterclaims for issues including disrepair and for breaches of deposit protection legislation.